 - Some don’t like the taste of many the flavors, finding them hard to get down even if their stomach allow them.

 - Then there is the cost associated with these running nutrition items.
-A 24-count of GU Energy gels can cost about $30 from online retailers like Amazon.
+A 24-count of running GU Energy gels can cost about $30 from online retailers like Amazon.

 For those who want to save money and eat more nutritious food can try eating during their long runs.
 What to eat?
 Many runners opt for peanut or other kinds of nut butter like almond butter.
 One runner told Rockay that she carries a peanut butter and jelly sandwich after getting “crazy hungry after 8 miles” and eats “bites of it as need and it really helps,” she revealed.

-Another runner switched from GU to applesauce and baby food pouches and peanut butter with honey sandwiches after suffering from GI distress.
+Another runner switched from running GU to applesauce and baby food pouches and peanut butter with honey sandwiches after suffering from GI distress.